General Degree Requirements

 Master of Business Administration

 To be awarded the degree of Master of Business Administration through the two-year MBA program, the student must satisfactorily complete a program of study of at least 189 units that includes a set of required core subjects, at least 144 units of elective graduate subject credit, and four regular academic terms in residence, as acceptable to the Sloan School of Management.
+A student who chooses to write a thesis must complete at least 120 units of elective graduate subject credit plus a 24-unit thesis.
+All components of the program of study must be acceptable to the Sloan School of Management.

 To be awarded the degree of Master of Business Administration through the one-year Sloan Fellows Program in Innovation and Global Leadership, the student must satisfactorily complete a program of study of at least 171 units that includes a set of required core subjects, and at least 48 units of graduate subject credit acceptable to the Sloan School of Management.